-Recently, we marked, as we do every year, November 29, the date of the historic United Nations decision to partition the British Mandate of Palestine into Arab and Jewish states.
-It has also come to be designated by the U.N. as “International Day of Solidarity with the Palestinian People.”
+Recently, we marked, as we do every year, Nov.
+29, the date of the historic United Nations decision to partition the British Mandate of Palestine into Arab and Jewish states.
+It has also come to be designated by the U.N. as the “International Day of Solidarity with the Palestinian People.”
 But even as the Palestinians and their supporters seek to rebrand the day and to cast Israel as a colonial, apartheid state, and an unscrupulous violator of human rights, one must point out the unflattering truth—the Palestinian campaign is about privilege and supremacy of the Arabs and Palestinians, and not about justice.

 Many readers will be scratching their heads at this point, as privilege and supremacy are usually associated with white Europeans and Americans and not the seemingly poor and oppressed Palestinians.
 But they would be missing the obvious truth—privilege and supremacy are not exclusively white, but are borne of deep-seated perceptions of superiority by those groups who are in power, especially if they have held power for a long time.
 Some societies manifest it in a caste system, others do so by formally making religious or ethnic minorities into second-class citizens.